 The clinical faculty has further expanded with the addition of Dr. Anne Fung, Dr. Jennifer Sung and Dr. Ali Zaidi, all members of Pacific Eye Associates.
 Dr. Fung has made major contributions to the training program as the director of research.

 The retina service faculty have been an integral part of ophthalmology residency training at CPMC since the inception of the program.
 Many different volunteer attendings have staffed cases in the operating room as well as the Lions Eye Foundation resident retina clinic, including the late Dr. Arthur Fu from 2004-2018.
-Currently, staffing of resident surgery and clinic is being led by Drs.
-Anita Agarwal and Judy Chen.
+Drs.
+Anita Agarwal and Judy Chen followed Dr. Fu and today, Dr. Gaurav Shah serves as Chief of the Retina Service.
 Over the years, many residents have gone on to receive fellowship training in vitreoretinal surgery and become retina specialists throughout the United States.

 Fellowship training in vitreoretinal diseases and surgery was originally run by Drs.
 Wayne Fung and Allen, who trained twenty-five fellows between 1970 and 1991.
 Notable graduates of their program include Dr. Harry Flynn of the Bascom Palmer Eye Institute and Dr. Brooks McCuen who went on to be a surgical innovator at Duke University.
 Dr. John Norris remained in San Francisco and on the CPMC faculty.
 Dr. Alan Verne started a practice in the East Bay and became a founding member and leader of the Vitreous Society which later became the American Society of Retinal Specialists, the largest retinal specialty society in the world.